 Executive Order 13132 encourages independent regulatory agencies to consider the impact of their actions on state and local interests.
 The NCUA, an independent regulatory agency as defined in 44 U.S.C.
-3502(5), voluntarily complies with the executive order to adhere to fundamental federalism principles.
-This proposed rule would not have a substantial direct effect on the states, on the relationship between the national government and the states, or on the distribution of power and responsibilities among the various levels of government.
-The NCUA has determined that this proposed rule does not constitute a policy that has federalism implications for purposes of the executive order.
+3502(5), voluntarily complies with the will not have a substantial direct effect on the states, on the relationship between the national government and the states, or on the distribution of power and responsibilities executive order to adhere to fundamental federalism principles.
+These final procedures among the various levels of government.
+The NCUA has determined that the final procedures do not constitute a policy that has federalism implications for purposes of the executive order.